-LEGISLATIVE ISSUE MFN POSITION OUTCOME STATE OPERATING BUDGE T Maryland State Departmen Division of Early Childhood DECD Headquarters MFN supported the Governor's proposed budget for DECD.
-The legislature approved \$63.2 million for FY 2021, an increase of \$2.5 million over FY 2020.
+LEGISLATIVE ISSUE MFN POSITION OUTCOME STATE OPERATING BUDG ET Maryland State Departmen nt of Education (MSDE) Division of Early Childhoo DECD Headquarters MFN supported the Governor's proposed budget for DECD.
+The legislature approved \$63.2 million for FY 2022, an increase of \$200,000 over FY 2021.
 Maryland Child Care Resource Network (MCCRN) MFN supported the allocation for MCCRN.
-The budget approved by the legislature included \$3.45 million for the MCCRN contract, approximately the same amount appropriated in FY 2020.
+The budget approved by the legislature included \$3.47 million for the MCCRN contract, approximately the same amount appropriated in FY 2021.
 Family Support Center (FSC) Network MFN supported the proposed funding for the FSCs.
-The legislature approved \$4.67 million for FSCs, the same amount appropriated in FY 2020.
+The legislature approved \$4.67 million for FSCs, the same amount appropriated in FY 2021.
 (See additional note in "Pre-K Expansion" below.)
 Judith P. Hoyer Early Child Care and Education Enhancement Program MFN supported the proposed funding for Judy Centers and Enhancement Grants.
-The legislature approved \$24.8 million for Judy Centers and Enhancement Grants, the same amount appropriated in FY 2020.
+The legislature approved \$24.8 million for Judy Centers and Enhancement Grants, the same amount appropriated in FY 2021.
 (See additional note in "Pre-K Expansion" below.)
 Head Start MFN supported the proposed supplemental State funding for Head Start.
-The legislature approved \$3 million, the same amount appropriated in FY
+The legislature approved \$3 million, the same amount appropriated in FY 2021.
+Child Care Scholarship (Subsidy) Program MFN supported the proposed funding for the Child Care Scholarship (Subsidy) Program.
+The legislature approved \$141.8 million, an increase of \$2 million over FY 2021.

-A CONTROL OF THE CONT LEGISLATIVE ISSUE MFN POSITION OUTCOME Child Care Scholarship (Subsidy) Program MFN supported the proposed funding for the Child Care Scholarship (Subsidy) Program.
-The legislature approved \$139.8 million, an increase of \$15 million over FY 2020.
-Credentialing Branch MFN supported the proposed Credentialing Branch funding.
-The legislature approved \$7.7 million, an increase of \$120,000 over FY 2020.
+LEGISLATIVE ISSUE MFN POSITION OUTCOME LEGISLATIVE 1330E WITH TOSITION OUTCOME Credentialing Branch MFN supported the proposed Credentialing Branch funding.
+The legislature approved \$7.7 million, the same amount appropriated in FY 2021.
 Pre-K Expansion MFN supported the proposed funding for prekindergarten expansion.
-The legislature approved an appropriation of \$93.7 million, an increase of \$13.2 million over FY 2020.
-(Additional note: The Governor also proposed and the General Assembly approved a further \$45.6 million in "unallocated" funds for Pre-K/early childhood expansion in alignment with the goals of "The Blueprint for Maryland's Future."
-This amount included: \$20 million for Pre-K Expansion; \$14 million for professional development; \$6.5 million for Judy Centers; \$3 million for Family Support Centers; and \$2 million for Infants and Toddlers.)
-Division of Special Educati Division of Special Education/ Early Intervention Services Healthy Families / Home Visiting MFN supported the proposed funding for Healthy Families / Home Visiting programs.
-The legislature approved \$4.6 million, the same amount appropriated in FY 2020.
+The legislature approved an appropriation of \$83.3 million, an enrollment-related decrease of \$10.4 million from FY 2021.
+(Additional note: The Governor also proposed and the General Assembly approved a further \$55.7 million in "Hogan Administration Expansions" for Pre-K/early childhood programs in alignment with the goals of "The Blueprint for Maryland's Future."
+This amount reflected a \$10.2 million increase over similar FY 2021 allocations, and included: \$20 million for Pre-K Expansion; \$16.8 million for professional development; \$11.4 million for Judy Centers; \$3.6 million for Family Support Centers; and \$4 million for Infants and Toddlers.)
+Division of Special Education on/ Early Intervention Services Healthy Families / Home Visiting MFN supported the proposed funding for Healthy Families / Home Visiting programs.
+The legislature approved \$4.6 million, the same amount appropriated in FY 2021.
 Infants and Toddlers Program MFN supported the proposed funding for the Infants and Toddlers Program.
-The legislature approved \$10.4 million, the same amount appropriated in FY 2020.
+The legislature approved \$10.4 million, the same amount appropriated in FY 2021.
 (See additional note in "Pre-K Expansion" above.).